Team Dynamics and Facilitation

 What ARE the team dynamics?

 Often, diving straight in with grand expectations that a team is going to produce what you need won’t work.
 Sometimes they need a gentle lead in, a warming up, an on-boarding to help them understand their value in the process.
 This will enhance their willingness and enthusiasm to contribute.
-A keen team that really gets stuck in will benefit more from a facilitated session than a team that’s just towing the line to please management.
+Clearly, a keen team that really gets stuck in will benefit more from a facilitated session than a team that’s just towing the line to please management.

 So what does this mean in a practical sense?
 How can you make sure the team is going to be in a good place for a facilitated session?